 Performance reports for arts and languages assessments are not provided.
 However feedback can be obtained by contacting the Gifted and Talented Selection Unit.

 Academic entrance scores vary each year.
-The following represent the minimum TSS derived from the ASET which resulted in an offer of placement for entry to individual academic programs for Year 7 in 2017 and 2018.
+The following represents the minimum TSS derived from the ASET which resulted in an offer of placement for entry to individual academic programs for Year 7 in 2017, 2018 and 2019.
 As each cohort is different, these scores should be used as a guide only.